 Dramatized in a motion picture starring Brad Pitt, Seven Years in Tibet is the autobiographical account of a young Austrian adventurer and the escape from an internment camp that changed his life forever.
 In 1943, Heinrich Harrer, a noted mountain climber and skier, slipped out of captivity in India and made his way through the Himalayan passes to the Forbidden City of Lhasa in Tibet.
 From destitute vagabond, he rose to the position of tutor and confidant to the fourteen-year-old Dalai Lama.
 Until their parting in 1950, when the Chinese Communists overran the country, his close relationship with the revered holy man profoundly altered his way of living, even his way of thinking.

 Heinrich Harrer was born in 1912, in Carinthia.
 Following his adventures in Tibet, he participated in many mountaineering expeditions and wrote numerous books.
-Harrer currently resides in Liechtenstein.
+Harrer passed away in 2006.